Princess Beatrice: Charity work

 Beatrice took part in a South Asia Tour 2016 that lasted nine days.
 She visited Nepal, India, and Bhutan on behalf of the Franks Family Foundation (FFF), and Jamgon Kongtrul Eyes Centres, a free micro-surgical cataract programme in technical collaboration with Nepal's Tilganga Eye Centre under Nepali eye surgeon Sanduk Ruit's direction.
 A few weeks later, she attended the 2016 Asia Game Changer Awards Dinner at the United Nations in New York City, which honoured Ruit and others.
-Beatrice and Charles Rockefeller presented Ruit with his Asia Society Asia Game Changer award.
+Beatrice and Charles Rockefeller presented Ruit with his Asia Society Asia Game Changer Award.

 Beatrice is the founder of Big Change, a charity she established with six of her friends to encourage young people to develop skills "outside a traditional academic curriculum".
 In 2012, she climbed Mont Blanc in aid of the charity.
-In 2016, with Richard Branson and his children, she participated in the fundraising challenge Virgin Strive Challenge, which involved climbing Mount Etna.
+In 2016, with Sir Richard Branson and his children, she participated in the fundraising challenge Virgin Strive Challenge, which involved climbing Mount Etna.

 In 2017, Beatrice helped promote the anti-bullying book Be Cool Be Nice and gave an interview to Vogue at a House of Lords event, speaking about her own experiences with being bullied for her fashion choices in her early adulthood.
 Hello! magazine later named her one of the best-dressed royals.
 In May 2018, she attended the Met Gala in New York City.
-In October 2018, she undertook an extended tour of Laos to "raise the profile of the UK" there, and also participated in the Luang Prabang Half Marathon for Children.
+In October 2018, she undertook an extended tour of Laos to "raise the profile of the UK" there, and also participated in the Luang Prabang Half-Marathon for Children.

-In March 2019, Beatrice was elected to the board of the UK charity the Outward Bound Trust as a trustee, after her father took over the patronage from his father, the Duke of Edinburgh.
-In May 2019, she was honoured at a gala in New York City for her work with Friends Without a Border.
-She has supported the Kairos Society, a nonprofit organisation of entrepreneurs at universities in China, Europe, India and the US.
+In March 2019, Beatrice was elected to the board of the UK charity the Outward Bound Trust as a trustee, after her father succeeded to the royal patronage from his father, the Duke of Edinburgh.
+In May 2019, she was honoured at a New York City gala for her work with Friends Without a Border.
+She has supported the Kairos HQ, a non-profit organisation of entrepreneurs at universities in China, Europe, India and the US.

-In April 2022 and in her capacity as an ambassador for the charity Made By Dyslexia, Beatrice and her husband took part in the first World Dyslexia Assembly, which was hosted by Prince Carl Philip in Sweden.
+In April 2022 and in her capacity as an ambassador for the charity Made By Dyslexia, Beatrice and her husband took part in the first World Dyslexia Assembly, which was hosted by Prince Carl Philip of Sweden.